Pixelators4014/Pixelators4014.github.io/content/blog/2024_5_25_orin_coprocessor/index.md

 Short answer: Probably not.

 The Orin Nano is great *if* you have the time and resources to set it up.
-... but, you have to learn ROS 2, which has a steep learning curve.
+... but you have to learn ROS 2, which has a steep learning curve.

 It also requires immense amounts of Linux knowledge to set up and configue—we probably spent hours configuring our Dockerfiles.
+The NVIDIA documentation is also not the best and is not well organized, so you have to rely on the community for help sometimes.

 We started around Mid-February and only got it working less than a day before competition (AVR).
-And this was with two people working on it close to full-time.
+And this was with two people working on it close to full-time who had plenty of experience doing this before.
 It, however, probably would be a great off-season project that could be used in the next season.

-Happy Hacking!
+Happy Hacking and Good Luck!